ta

 thiru

-steady, stable, permanent, eternal.
+steady, stable; permanent, eternal.

-Grammar: adjective (of kachu), nominative case; third person, masculine, singular.
+Grammar: adjective (of thāni), locative case; masculine, singular.

 Etymology: Bengali/Awadhi/Old Panjabi - thir (solid); Apabhransh/Prakrit/Pali - thir (solid, firm); Sanskrit - sthir (स्थिर - firm, hard, strong, durable).